 - Copies of relevant qualifications / academic transcripts

-This position will remain open until 7 October 2018.
+This position will remain open until filled.
 We are reviewing applications as they are received, as such candidates are encouraged to submit their application as soon as possible.